"

 Restoration can take many forms, including:

 In Southern Ontario, wetland restoration projects have reversed decades of habitat loss caused by agriculture, urban development, and pollution.
-One notable example is the restoration of farmland on Pelee Island at the Florian Diamante Nature Reserve, where former soybean fields were transformed back into functioning wetland habitat (Reference).
-Restoration efforts included breaking drainage tiles, constructing berms, installing water control structures, and planting native vegetation.
+One notable example is the restoration of farmland on Pelee Island at the Florian Diamante Nature Reserve, where former soybean fields were transformed back into functioning wetland habitat (Nature Conservancy of Canada, 2023).
+Restoration efforts included breaking drainage tiles, constructing berms (mounds of dirt used to redirect water), installing water control structures, and planting native vegetation.
 The restored wetlands now help regulate water levels, reduce nutrient runoff, and store carbon.
 They also support a wide range of species, including amphibians, waterfowl, fish, and rare plants.
-These wetlands also provide critical stopover habitat for migratory birds, making them an important link in continental flyways and a favorite destination for birders.
+These wetlands also provide critical stopover habitat for migratory birds, making them an important link in continental flyways and a favourite destination for birders.

 Everyday Actions for Biodiversity

-Preserving biodiversity requires changes in human behavior and beliefs.
+Preserving biodiversity requires changes in human behaviour and beliefs.
 Human activities are major drivers of biodiversity loss.
-But individuals, (even students!), can make a meaningful impact through everyday choices.
+But individuals (even students!) can make a meaningful impact through everyday choices.

 At the heart of these efforts is the principle of sustainability, meeting the needs of the present without compromising the ability of future generations to meet their own.
 Sustainability connects conservation to everyday life, encouraging people to live in ways that support ecological balance, protect natural resources, and promote long-term well-being for both humans and wildlife.
 Even small actions can contribute to large-scale change.